JamesMBligh/js-holder-sdk/README.md

 ```

 ### Demo Project

+*Note: The demo project with this library was tested with NodeJS v18.7.0*

 The [holder-sdk-demo](https://github.com/ConsumerDataStandardsAustralia/holder-sdk-demo) project provides a basic implementation illustrating how the middleware can be used in a NodeJS/ ExpressJS  application